CupOfGeo/Austin-Rent/discord-logger/README.md

-A go microservice that will recive messages and post them to discord webhook.
+A GO microservice that will receive messages and post them to discord webhook.

 # Set up
-go to your discord server settings and get the disord webhook url. save that as `DISCORD_URL=https://discord.com/api/webhooks/` in the .env file.
+go to your discord server settings and get the discord webhook url. save that as `DISCORD_URL=https://discord.com/api/webhooks/` in the .env file.